jennifertieu/jennifertieu/README.md

 💻 Performance: I thrive on the challenge of optimizing website performance and understand that speed matters in today's digital world to deliver a seamless user experience.

-♿ Accessibility Advocate: Inclusivity is a top priority for me.
-I'm dedicated to making the web accessible to everyone, regardless of their abilities.
+♿ Accessibility Advocate: Inclusivity is a top priority for me, and I'm dedicated to making the web accessible to everyone.

 📱 Responsiveness: With the ever-growing variety of devices and screen sizes, I ensure that my websites and applications are fully responsive.